ahadb/modern-javascript/general-patterns/README.md

 //@todo: find and refactor these variables to camelCase
 ```

-(iii.)
-There is alot of debate around this topic, but you should use semicolons in your code.
+5.3 There is alot of debate around this topic, but you should use semicolons in your code.
 Ultimately, it's a team / organizational decision and consistency is key

 ```javascript
 // a. required when two statements are on the same line